michalzagrodzki/Netguru-Ruby-on-Rails-Workshops/README.md

 15. On user profile list 5 last user's reviews with formated date (dd-mm-yy).

+14. Create user profile page (using Boostrap 3).
+Use your imagination about what should go there.
+You can start with name, email, etc.

 ### Issues to solve:

 9. Check if each review is assigned to user who wrote it.